-Course Structure and Overview:

-This course structure is built on lecture, four exams and a research assignment.
+Course Structure and Overview: This course structure is built on lecture, four exams and four essay assignments.
 All students will earn credit for attendance and participation per session.
 The course format invites students to enhance their critical thinking skills through reading, writing and in class interaction.